 - How to Polish Concrete Countertops

 - Sealers for Concrete Countertops

 - Related Reading

 - Concrete Countertop Basics: Pricing, colors, edge details, and more

 Testing Sealers for Concrete CountertopsA sealer is often the most important factor in how your countertops look and perform.
-Here is an easy procedure for testing a sealer under 'real-world' conditions, along with a list of sealers that score high marks for stain resistance.
+Here is an easy procedure for testing a sealer under 'real-world' conditions

 The key element of a concrete countertop that affects its aesthetics, its performance and your reputation as the fabricator is often not the concrete itself, but the sealer.
 Nearly every characteristic that draws people to concrete countertops and influences their opinion of them can be traced back to the sealer.
 The primary role of a concrete countertop sealer is to protect the concrete from stains and etching, but it also affects the concrete's color vibrancy, sheen, tactile feel and texture.
 So much depends upon the sealer, yet too often concrete countertop makers expend very little effort in selecting the right sealer for the job.